giampierod/GPD/Readme.md

 * `ctrl+shift+up` - Do the same as `ctrl+shift+down` except it will also copy the todo to the bottom of the //Todo// section
 * `ctrl+shift+,` - Get the note for this todo.
 It will either find or create the note for you in a companion `.GPD_Note` file.
 When in the GPD_Note file, you can press this again to switch back.

-###Special Text

-There are 5 symbols that can be used to encapsulate text which gives the text special meaning.

-`#(Project)` = Represents a project or collection of work that is larger than an indvidual todo
-`!(Target)` = Represents some measurable aspect of a project or a todo.
-For example, a target weight for a weight loss project or the due date of a project.
-`@(Context)` = Represents People, Places, or Times that the todo is related to.
-For example, a meeting room or the time of the meeting.
-`$(Cost)` = Represents the time it took to complete the task.
-This is totally free form, so you could put the actual time in hours, minutes, seconds or some other metric like pomodoros.
-`~(Date/Time)` = The time and date that this todo was done.

 ###Sections

 Todos are divided into different sections.
 Today, Goals, Todo, and Closed.
 These sections are noted by `//Section Name//` followed by an `//End//`.
 The Today, Todo, and Closed sections are mandatory for this Sublime Text package.
 You can create any other sections you want.